Christmas Past at Tyntesfield National Trust

 Created by the Tyntesfield House Team

-Join us for a celebration of Christmas gatherings from the past – with a twist!
-Step into a reimagined dining room, where the family’s traditional Christmas meal setting is transformed as silverware spills off the table and extends throughout the room.
-Trees, chandeliers and mantels are adorned with sparkling cutlery decorations bringing the history of the room to life for the festive season.
+Acelebration of Christmas gatherings from the past – with a twist!
+We stepped into a reimagined dining room, where the family’s traditional Christmas meal setting was transformed as silverware spills off the table and extended throughout the room.
+Trees, chandeliers and mantels were adorned with sparkling cutlery decorations bringing the history of the room to life for the festive season.

 HALL